Sunday, December 4, 2022

 Following the end of Boston's tour in 1979, lead guitarist, producer and principal songwriter Tom Scholz announced to the band that he was going to take a break for about a year, according to rhythm guitarist Barry Goudreau.
 Goudreau got together with bandmembers singer Brad Delp and drummer Sib Hashian and recorded a few tracks.
 According to Goudreau, they brought them to Scholz hoping he'd be interested in using them for a new Boston album.
 However, Scholz said he'd simply like to produce the record, and Goudreau felt that the record company wasn't going to allow Scholz to do anything other than a Boston album.
 So more music was recorded and eventually released as Goudreau's self-titled solo album.

-To promote the album, the record company inferred in advertisements that Goudreau's guitar was the sound behind Boston, and this infuriated Scholz.
+To promote the album, the record company inferred in advertisements that Goudreau's guitar was the sound behind Boston, which infuriated Scholz.
 Reportedly, Scholz contacted the record company (CBS) and told them to either stop promoting the album or they'd never see another Boston album.
-Not only was promotion of Goudreau's album discontinued, but soon after Scholz fired Goudreau from the band.
+Not only was the promotion of Goudreau's album discontinued, but soon after, Scholz fired Goudreau from the band.

 Sometime in 1980, the remaining members of Boston recorded four tracks.
-But it wouldn't be long before other members were kicked out of the band, including Hashian and bassist Fran Sheehan.
+But it wouldn't be long before other members, including Hashian and bassist Fran Sheehan, were kicked out of the band.
 This basically left only Scholz and Delp along with hired sidemen.
 Then Scholz broke a finger, there were various lawsuits, Boston signed with a different record company, etc. etc. Finally, Third Stage was released in 1986, more than eight years after the band's previous album Don't Look Back.
 By that time, music trends had changed dramatically and it was a case of too little, too late.

 I wanted to see what could have been had Goudreau's tracks and Scholz's 1980 tracks been used on a new Boston album circa 1980/1981.